GustavoCoder/PostTradingDataManager/README.txt

 2. Get the file test_data.json located in the PostingTradingDataManager.Repository and place it in the c:\test\ folder of your computer.
-If you want to save it somewhere else, please change Web.config.
+If you want to save it somewhere else, please edit Web.config.
 Eg. <add key="testData" value="yourfolder\test_data.json" />

 3. Set startup projects: PostTradingDataManager and PostTradingDataManager.UI.